 Separating or getting a divorce is a difficult and emotional time.
 Such a decision is even more complex when children are involved.

 These are all challenging parenting questions that demand answers for mothers and fathers.
-Let our experts help you get through this
+Let our family lawyers help you get through

 Remember, relationship conflict significantly impacts on your children.
 Protecting them during and after a separation is extremely important as it is often a time of high conflict.
 We strongly advise you to stay as calm and rational as possible, and to ensure that your children are never exposed to the family law settlement or any discussions between you and your partner.
 The children didn’t ask to be put in the middle, so treat them with respect.
 Psychological problems are common among children who don’t adjust well to a relationship break-up.